one-ware/one-ware.com/docs/one-ai/02-tutorials/15-bd3-building-defects-detection-demo.md

     <img src="/img/ai/one_ai_plugin/demos/bd3-building-defects/example3.jpg" alt="example3" style={{ width: '30%' }} />
 </div>

 To ensure comparable conditions, we use the same train, validation, and test split as in the original work, generated with the authors’ provided script, which is available in the dataset’s [Github repository of the dataset](https://github.com/Praveenkottari/BD3-Dataset).
-The pre-split dataset can be downloaded [here] for use in this tutorial.
-You can also download the complete project folder, including all the configurations we will apply in the following steps.
+The pre-split dataset can be downloaded [here](https://onewarecom.sharepoint.com/:u:/s/Public/IQAs9Ec5yiIvQ5hXd7oQ-a-PAXyasRPIgXb8DTO-JsbmJYc?e=elzcAc) for use in this tutorial.
+You can also download the complete project folder [here](https://onewarecom.sharepoint.com/:u:/s/Public/IQBqxmnKGzERQrz865UMxdpMAbz7VJhCHSP_hbEXdB29QDY?e=saGHWP), including all the configurations we will apply in the following steps.

 ### License